-Before you can enjoy the full services of GCash, you need to have your account verified first.
+Before you can enjoy the full services of GCash, you must have your account verified first.

-Account verification or “Know Your Customer” (KYC) is the process of validating the identity of people who use money services like GCash.
+Account verification or “Know Your Customer” (KYC) is validating the identity of people who use money services like GCash.
 It is a one-time validation procedure required by the Bangko Sentral ng Pilipinas (BSP) to ensure that you’re a genuine GCash user.

-- Fully Verified – enables you to have access to all the GCash services such as sending money, cashing out, receiving international remittances, using GCredit, cashing in (through PayPal, debit cards, or banks), buying items with your GCash MasterCard, etc.
+- Fully Verified – enables you to access ALL GCash services such as sending money, cashing out, receiving international remittances, using GCredit, cashing in (through PayPal, debit cards, or banks), buying items with your GCash MasterCard, etc.

 In addition to getting access to all GCash services, fully verified users also get the following benefits:

-According to the GCash website, the following are the valid IDs accepted for verification purposes:
+According to the GCash website3, the following are the valid IDs accepted for verification purposes:

 - Driver’s License